Briefings Threat landscape Offerings AI governance Assurance Cloud Contact →

 • Conditional access and time-bound elevation

-• Non-human identity governance
+• Non-human identity governance and anomaly detection

 Network